hominlinx/lemaker-bsp/README.md

-sunxi-bsp
+lemaker-bsp
 =========

 Getting Started
 ---------------

-1. Choose a board doing `./configure my_board`, or `./configure` to see the list of supported ones.
+1. Choose a board doing:
+   For Banana Pro:
+   `./configure BananaPro`,
+   For Banana Pi:
+   `./configure BananaPi`.

 2. Run 'make' to build hwpack or 'make help' to list available targets